 Mrs K Fegan

 We are a department which helps students flourish and enjoy learning French.
 At Loreto, you will study both the fascinating linguistic and rich cultural aspects of this global language.

 We are committed to making language learning relevant and interactive, and so we use a variety of ICT tools, such as Quizlet and Kahoot.

 We care about our global community.
 Recently we donated 200 textbooks to the charity Books2Africa to help resource schools in different countries in Africa.

 Our new department logo (top of page) is the winning submission in the recent competition we organised.
-Well done to all the pupils who entered, especially the winner, Eva Conway, a pupil in Year 10.
+Well done to all the pupils who entered, especially the winner, Eva Conway.